The Pond Planet Koi Carp Keeping Guide

 As a rule of thumb when keeping koi carp you should stick to ten gallons of water for every inch of fish, with a minimum water volume of 1000 gallons and a minimum pond depth of 3ft.

 Not only do small ponds physically limit the comfort of your koi carp, but they’re also much harder to maintain.
-Little ponds have a less stable water chemistry.
+Little ponds have less stable water chemistry.
 They’re more susceptible to rapid changes when it comes to temperature and cleanliness, becoming hotter and colder more rapidly and accumulating ammonia and nitrite at a higher rate.
 Just think: the greater the volume of water, the more stable the environment.

 Koi carp can grow very quickly, so you should bear this in mind when thinking of how many you want in your pond.